gsu-library/datacite-bulk-doi-creator-webapp/README.md

 creator{n}_family - creator family name

 ### Errors
-If an error occurs a verbose message will be logged in the upload report.
+If an error occurs a verbose message will be logged on the page output and in the generated report.
 For more information on error codes please see DataCite's [API error code page](https://support.datacite.org/docs/api-error-codes).

 ## Dependencies
 - [Bootstrap](https://getbootstrap.com/) v4.6.1